zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 To provide system programmers with the ability to check that the `ROOT_DIR` has not been altered, Zowe provides a verify tool which comprises a script file `zowe-verify-authenticity.sh` and the files it needs to check the release contents.

-If you have Zowe version 1.14 or higher the verify tool is delivered with Zowe, but you can still download the verify tool if required.
+If you have Zowe version 1.14 or higher the verify tool is delivered with Zowe, so you can skip Step 1 below, but you can still download the verify tool if required.

-If you have an earlier Zowe version you can obtain the script and use it to verify a `ROOT_DIR` for 1.9, 1.10, 1.11, 1.12 and 1.13.
+If you have an earlier Zowe version you can obtain the verify tool and use it to verify a `ROOT_DIR` for 1.9, 1.10, 1.11, 1.12 and 1.13.

 ## Step 1: Obtain the verify tool (Prior to v1.14)